Janani241/Janani241/README.md

 💼 I'm a data enthusiast currently pursuing Master's in Computer Science.

-💡 I’m interested in analysis and prediction related to product analytics and user experiences.
-My work typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
+💡 I’m passionate about leveraging data-driven insights to solve complex problems and drive innovation am passionate about leveraging data-driven insights to solve complex problems and drive innovation.
 The tools I primarily use are Python, R, SQL, PowerBI, and Google Cloud BigQuery.

 🎯 I’m currently working on translating complex Clinical Trials Data into simplified terms to enhancing readability and accessibility to wider audience.